splimter/gdg-container/CONTRIBUTING.md

   |_Home.jsx
   |_...
 ```
-* Folder must have a main compontent and may have sub compontent, css files, js files
+* Folder must have a main compontent and may have sub compontent, css/js files as long as it is related.